Iranian Intermezzo: Samanid (819/875–999)

+10th-century Samanid earthenware, probably produced in Nishapur, depicting a convivial scene with a couple, accompanied by the Persian inscription nush kon (“Drink!”) and the Arabic inscription laka (“For you”), both in Kufic script.

 The Samanid dynasty (سلسلهٔ سامانیان), also known as the Samanid Empire or simply Samanids (819–999), (سامانیان Sāmāniyān) were an Iranian empire in Central Asia and Greater Khorasan, named after its founder Saman Khuda who converted to Sunni Islam despite being from Zoroastrian theocratic nobility.

 With their roots stemming from the city of Balkh (in present-day Afghanistan), the Samanids promoted the arts, giving rise to the advancement of science and literature, and thus attracted scholars such as Rudaki and Avicenna.
 While under Samanid control, Bukhara was a rival to Baghdad in its glory.
 Scholars note that the Samanids revived Persian more than the Buyids and the Saffarids, while continuing to patronize Arabic to a significant degree.
 Nevertheless, in a famous edict, Samanid authorities declared that "here, in this region, the language is Persian, and the kings of this realm are Persian kings."